 In South West Africa, supporters of the South West African Political Organisation (SWAPO) faction led by Mr.

-In South West Africa, supporters of the South West African Political Organisation (SWAPO) faction led by Mr. Sam Nujoma are mourning the death of his father last week (17 October).
+Background: In South West Africa, supporters of the South West African Political Organisation (SWAPO) faction led by Mr. Sam Nujoma are mourning the death of his father last week (17 October).
 This SWAPO group has boycotted the elections that South Africa has called, despite United Nations' objections, for the first week in December.
 Unofficial polls say most voting support should go to the year-old Democratic Turnhalle Alliance (DTA), led by Mr. Dirk Mudge, with Mr. Nujoma's SWAPO running second, despite its boycott.

 SYNOPSIS: This is the Catholic mission at Oshikuku, some thirty kilometres (18 miles) from Oshakati, the capital of Owambo province just below the Angolan border.
 Sam Nujoma left his parents here when he left the country.
 Both parents were practising Christians, and Sam Nujom's seventy-five-year old father strongly condemned violence.
 His mother sits in the open kraal on Wednesday (18 October) reading her Bible and praying for her husband, who has died the night before.
 Friends offer their condolences.